trinodb/trino/docs/src/main/sphinx/connector/mongodb.md

 }
 ```

-The connector quotes the fields for a row type when auto-generating the schema.
+The connector quotes the fields for a row type when auto-generating the schema;
-However, if the schema is being fixed manually in the collection then
+however, the auto-generated schema must be corrected manually in the collection
+to match the information in the tables.

-the fields need to be explicitly quoted. `row("UpperCase" varchar)`
+Manually altered fields must be explicitly quoted, for example, `row("UpperCase"
+varchar)`.

 | Field    | Required | Type   | Description                                                                                 |
 | -------- | -------- | ------ | ------------------------------------------------------------------------------------------- |